Atlas-Rhythm/Hive/Hive.Plugins/docs/Authoring.md

 should not cause problems between plugins.

-It is important to note that the plugin directory must have the same name as the plugin assembly (except for the extension), and the `.deps.json` file must similarly have the ame name.
+It is important to note that the plugin directory must have the same name as the plugin assembly (except for the extension), and the `.deps.json` file must similarly have the same name.